Prerequisite Proficiency Requirements

 - Students may be admitted with one or more deficiencies in the Prerequisite Proficiency Requirements.
 If admitted, current graduate students may plan to satisfy any remaining deficiencies by taking either the upper-division (100-level) or graduate-level (200-level) equivalent courses.

-- Is there a form to submit that shows which areas are satisfied, and which are yet to be satisfied?
+Please do not submit the form unless you are an active GGCS graduate student. - Is there a form to submit that shows which areas are satisfied, and which are yet to be satisfied?
 What is the process?

-- The Prerequisite Proficiency Requirements form is distributed to current graduate students each Winter Quarter (January).
-Students should fill-out the form and submit it to be reviewed by a Graduate Advisor.
-The Graduate Advisor will evaluate the student's submitted form, transcripts, and identify any remaining deficiencies.
-Once the evaluation is completed, the Graduate Program Coordinator will notify the student of their satisfied requirements, and remaining deficiencies, if any.
+Once the evaluation is completed, the GGCS Coordinators will notify the student of their satisfied requirements, and remaining deficiencies, if any.
 Once all areas are satisfied, the student's Prerequisite Proficiency Requirements are completed.

-In-progress or projected coursework is acceptable to list, however students should resubmit an updated form once the outstanding coursework has been completed. - By when should the Prerequisite Proficiency Requirements be completed?
+In-progress or projected coursework is acceptable to list, however students should resubmit an updated form once the outstanding coursework has been completed. - How long does it take to evaluate my Prerequisite Proficiency Requirements form?
+When will I receive the results?

 - It is expected that the student will complete the Prerequisite Proficiency Requirements by the time an MS student Advances to Candidacy, and before a PhD student takes their Qualifying Exam (QE).